bpptkg/komapy/docs/tutorials/axis_formatter.rst

 .. image:: images/axis_formatter/af2.png

-If you want other formatter class, you can pass ``name`` field in the series config and provides additional ``params`` (list) and ``keyword_params`` (dictionary) arguments.
+If you want another formatter class, you can pass ``name`` field in the series config and provides additional ``params`` (list) and ``keyword_params`` (dictionary) arguments.
 Most of Matplotlib axis formatter class will be accepted.
-Here it is the example:
+Here it is an example:

 .. code-block:: python